 Screening tests for cancer allow the disease to be detected at its earliest stages, before any symptoms develop.
 Typically, when males are screened and prostate cancer is detected, the disease is found at an early stage and can be treated most effectively.
 Since 1990, screening for early detection of prostate cancer has become popular and death rates of prostate cancer have declined.
-However, studies are still underway to determine whether screening tests or better treatment options are responsible for this decrease in death rates.
+However, studies are still underway to determine whether screening tests or better treatment options are responsible for the decrease in prostate cancer death rates.